md-xyz/goku-todo-chrome-extension/README.md

 ## Description

 This project is a simple test todo list chrome extension using just html, css (+Tailwind), and js.
 It allows users to add, mark as complete, and delete tasks.
 It also has a fun feature where a random Goku gif from Giphy is displayed when all tasks are completed.
-This currently does not use storage or anything and was just a test to make a chrome extension.
+Modified to use chrome storage api.

 ## Installation